interworks/Example-Snowpark-Azure-Function/README.md

 #### Azure App Setting: SNOWFLAKE_PRIVATE_KEY_PLAIN_TEXT

-This is the private key used to authenticate the user in Snowflake.
-This is only stored as plain text as this is a simple example, however it is advised to leveraged managed identities and secrets vaults to access and store private keys.
+This is the optional private key used to authenticate the user in Snowflake.
+This is only stored as plain text as this is a simple example, however it is advised to leverage managed identities and secrets vaults to access and store private keys.

 #### Azure App Setting: SNOWFLAKE_PRIVATE_KEY_PASSPHRASE

 This is the optional private key passphrase that pairs with the private key.
 As with the private key, this is only stored as plain text as this is a simple example.
-It is advised to leveraged managed identities and secrets vaults to access and store private keys.
+It is advised to leverage managed identities and secrets vaults to access and store private keys.

+#### Azure App Setting: SNOWFLAKE_PASSWORD

+This is the optional password used to authenticate the user in Snowflake.
+This will only be leveraged if a private key is not provided.
+This is only stored as plain text as this is a simple example, however it is advised to leverage private keys instead of passwords, along with managed identities and secrets vaults to access and store the private keys.